-From Skype to Slack: turn communication into collaboration
+From Skype to Slack: Turn communication into collaboration

 Level up your team’s efficiency

-- Workflows in Slack take care of routine and repetitious tasks, so you can get answers, approvals and more with far less effort.
+- Workflows in Slack take care of routine and repetitious tasks, so you can get answers, approvals and more with way less effort.

-- Channels bring the right people and information together in one place and make it possible to organise work around a common purpose.
+- Channels bring the right people and information together in one place and make it possible to organize work around a common purpose.

 - No matter how big you grow or how many ways your teams work together, Slack scales with a limitless number of channels or workspaces.